Gheorghe Popescu: Final years

-In his final years with the national team, Popescu played four games and netted once in a 1–1 draw against Georgia during the 2002 World Cup qualifiers, playing in both legs of the play-off against Slovenia, which was lost 3–2 on aggregate.
+In his final years with the national team, Popescu scored a goal in a 1–1 draw against Georgia during the 2002 World Cup qualifiers and played in both legs of the play-off against Slovenia, which ended in a 3–2 aggregate defeat.
 He played four matches in the Euro 2004 qualifiers, with the last one, a 5–2 home loss against Denmark on 29 March 2003, being his final appearance for Romania.

-For representing his country at five final tournaments, Popescu was decorated by then President of Romania, Traian Băsescu on 25 March 2008, with the Ordinul "Meritul Sportiv" – (The Medal of "Sportive Merit") Class III.
+Popescu was given a send-off in a testimonial game on 18 May 2004, called "Seara Campionilor", featuring a team of international All-Stars against Romania's national team.
+For representing his country at five final tournaments, Popescu was decorated by the then President of Romania, Traian Băsescu, on 25 March 2008, with the Class III Sports Merit Order (Ordinul "Meritul Sportiv").
 In 2022, the International Federation of Football History & Statistics (IFFHS) included Popescu in its "Romania's all-time dream team" first XI.

+Style of play

+A highly intelligent defender who could play as a libero, center-back or as a defensive midfielder, Popescu is mostly known for captaining Barcelona during the mid 1990s.
+Known for his strong leadership skills, elegant tackles, distribution and passing skills, Popescu was fully capable of starting attacks from inside his own half.
+He was also a prominent goal-scoring defender, scoring 16 goals for the national team.

 After retirement

 In 2000, he opened the "Gheorghe Popescu Football School" in Craiova, which developed players such as Ionuț Rada, Adrian Stoian, Sabrin Sburlea, Constantin Grecu and Ovidiu Burcă.
 For a while, he also worked as a sports agent.

-In 2003, journalist Daniel Nanu released a book about him titled Gheorghe Popescu - viața mea (Gheorghe Popescu - my life).
+In 2003, journalist Daniel Nanu released a book about him titled Gică Popescu - Viața mea (Gheorghe Popescu - My Life).

 In 2010, Popescu was one of the founding members of Chindia Târgoviște through one of his companies, leaving the club in 2013.
 In 2019, he was appointed by Gheorghe Hagi as president at Viitorul Constanța, then when the club merged with Farul Constanța, he continued to work as president for the new club.

 Personal life

 He is the brother-in-law of fellow Romanian international Gheorghe Hagi, as he married Hagi's wife's sister.
 His son Nicolas is also a footballer, as is his nephew Ianis Hagi – both of the younger men were born in Istanbul while their fathers were playing for Galatasaray.

-In 2003, Popescu received the Honorary Citizen of Craiova title.
+In 1994, Popescu was named Honorary Citizen of Bucharest.
+In 2003, he received the Honorary Citizen of Craiova title.